Marching

 First, we had to march on snow and ice.
 And that meant while marching in step, you might hit a slick patch and fall to the snowy ground in front of everyone along the parade route, including the live TV audience.
 Talk about teen insecurity.

 Secondly, if you were marching behind a group of horses, or even one horse, you had to be extra careful not to step in what the horses may have left behind.
-Worse yet, you worried about slipping on a slick patch of ice and snow and falling into something the horses left behind.
-Ugh and double ugh.
+Worse yet, you're worried about slipping on a slick patch of ice and snow and falling into something the horses left behind.
+Ugh, double ugh.

 Now it's important for me to point out that I do not ever recall anyone in our band who slipped on the ice and fell, or anyone who stepped in what horses leave behind.

 Thirdly, there was always the possibility that your musical instrument would freeze up.
-When I marched in the Fur Rondy Parade in the 1960s, my trumpet valves froze up solid about halfway through the parade every time out.
+Every time I marched in the Fur Rondy Parade in the 1960s, my trumpet valves froze up solid about halfway through the parade.
 So, there I was, “pretending” to play my trumpet.

 But if you march in the Rondy Parade, just remember to look down once in a while.